 The main problem seems to be is that Grant Gardner is such a crusading District Attorney (whose activities go well beyond the usual field of being a prosecuting lawyer that a regular D.A. is supposed to be and into active investigation and hands-on apprehension of suspects), that there seems little difference between when he is operating as Gardner and when he puts on the costume and mask.

 Serials are often tedious to watch today.
-At fifteen chapters of about fifteen minutes each, Captain America is four hours of drama where things are endlessly drawn out around either bad guys or the heroes trying to obtain/suppress a piece of evidence, vital artefacts or components and so on.
+At fifteen chapters of about fifteen minutes each, Captain America is four hours of drama where things are endlessly drawn out around either bad guys or the heroes trying to obtain/suppress a piece of evidence, vital artifacts or components and so on.
 There is little drama outside of these constant schemes.
 Everything is wound towards the cliffhanger that ends each episode with the hero or heroine in peril where audiences of the day would have to wait to the following week to find out how they get out of it.
 Among the mostly routine cliffhangers that turned up in serials, Captain America delivers some not bad ones – Dick Purcell trapped inside a collapsing apartment building; one where he is downed in the path of a driverless oncoming tractor that we see crushing boxes, blocks and canisters as it heads towards him; a fight inside a burning crate; Purcell thrown down a mineshaft and an elevator cage dropped on top of him; Lorna Gray tied up underneath a guillotine.

 One of the great bonuses of the film is Lionel Atwill, an actor who came to fame in various mad scientist films of the era including Doctor X (1932), Mystery of the Wax Museum (1933), The Vampire Bat (1933) and with an especially memorable role as the wooden-armed police inspector in Son of Frankenstein (1939).
 Atwill has the time of his life and plays the villain as an aristocratic fop, outfitted with a monocle and at one point is even seen whipping an abducted man with a cat-of-nine-tails to get information.